 Despite the vast majority of people now being computer literate to at least some degree, the concept of search engine optimisation is still foreign to many.
 Tell someone you own a search engine optimisation company, and you’ll likely be met with a vacant stare.

 But search engine optimisation is at play every time you punch a search into Google.
 If you were under the impression that every Google search produced an entirely random assortment of results- understandable, really, when your search for images of kittens playing with string yields a slew of girls writhing on poles- you’d be sorely mistaken.
-There are companies, such as Optimising, who exist primarily to assist businesses in lifting their web rankings.
+There are companies who exist primarily to assist businesses in lifting their web rankings.
 It’s a more complex process that you might imagine.

 What Is Search Engine Optimisation?